Updated: Sep 19

 Talking of which Reykjavik’s Natural History Museum is wonderful for getting a handle on Iceland’s unique habitats and natural features.
 It offers a fantastic grounding in geology and the natural world before you head out and see it all for yourself.
 All of these places are free to enter with the City Card and offer an excellent insight into the cultural scene and vibrant life of Iceland.
 Don't forget that there are always new discounts and offers running for events and restaurants.
 You can find out about the current offers when you pick up your card.

 With seven pools to choose between you should try at least once a day on your visit.
 Swimming and bathing are a big deal in Iceland's hot springs and pools.
 It is a frequent leisure activity and there is a hot spring pool to suit everyone’s tastes.
 There are several family-friendly pools with slides, shoots, and paddling pools.
 As well as others open late where adults can go and lounge in peace.

 Things to do with kids

 All of Reykjavik’s main galleries and museums offer free admission for children under 18 years old.
 As such the children’s city card costs a good deal less than an adult card.
-Entry to the museums is free but the kid-friendly animal zoo and family park carries a charge.
+Entry to the museums is free but the kid-friendly animal zoo and family park carry a charge.
 This place is a big hit with younger children and it lies on the outskirts of the capital.
-Bus travel and entry is covered on the card so this is a great option for a family day out.
+Bus travel and entry are covered on the card so this is a great option for a family day out.

 Kids also love the Arbaer Open Air Museum.
-Again this lies on the outskirts of the city and is a fun day out with entertaining real life exhibits and lots of space to play.
+Again this lies on the outskirts of the city and is a fun day out with entertaining real-life exhibits and lots of space to play.
 Another big hit with kids in Iceland (and adults) are the thermal pools dotted around the city.
 There are seven included on the card all are a little different.
 Again they also carry entrance fees for children and this is included on the city card.